Why are tyres dual marked ?

 Why high speed rating?

-We are often asked why all Blockley radial tyres have such high speed ratings - typically T (118mph / 190kph) on the smallest sizes, H (130mph / 210kph), V (149mph / 240kph) or W (168mph / 270kph), where the tyre sizes are typically fitted to vehicles with significantly lower achievable speeds.
+We are often asked why all Blockley radial tyres have such high speed ratings - typically T (118mph / 190kph) on the smallest sizes, H (130mph / 210kph), V (149mph / 240kph) or W (168mph / 270kph), where the tyre sizes are usually fitted to vehicles with significantly lower achievable speeds.